archieosuh/Password-Integrity-Checker/README.md

 It reads a list of 10,000 most commonly used passwords from a text file to compare against the entered password.

 ## License
-This project is licensed under the MIT License.
+This project is licensed under the MIT license.